-My most recent art is rooted in the concept of unexplored terrains and new worlds.
-They can be symbols of the unknown, but also of possibility, opportunity and new beginnings.
-I see them in the night sky at Joshua Tree, in the horizon line at the beach, and in the vastness of the desert landscape.
-I see these signs in my family history, as my parents both crossed oceans of uncertainty to be where they are today, and also in my own personal narrative, as I recently moved cross-country to California.
-It is just the beginning of my exploration of the intersection of landscape and memory.
+My art is rooted in the concept of unexplored terrains and new worlds.
+They can be symbols of the unknown but also of hope, possibility and new beginnings.
+I see these symbols in the night sky at the desert, in the horizon line at the ocean, and in the vastness of the mountains.
+I see these signs in my family history, as my parents crossed oceans of un-certainty to be where they are today, and also in my own personal narrative.